Running a Small Law Firm in Pennsylvania: 5 Owners Share Their Stories

 What was the scariest part of starting your own law firm?
 How did you find the courage to go on?

-“You find the courage to open a law firm by believing in yourself, setting realistic goals, and developing a clear purpose and mission for the law firm.
-You must know what you are capable of and you must deliver the services you promised to your clients.”
+“You find the courage to open law firms by believing in yourself, setting realistic goals, and developing a clear purpose and mission for the law firm.
+You must know what you are capable of, and you must deliver the services you promised to your clients.”

 What do you consider to be the best decision regarding running your law firm you’ve made since the pandemic started?